quantropi/qispace-sdk-code-samples/c/README.md

 - Obtain Quantum Entropy from QiSpace REST API
 - Generate PQRND with the available data

-### MASQ KEM Demo (coming soon)
+### MASQ KEM Demo `demo_masq_kem`:
+- Generate Keypair using the MASQ KEM API
+- Encapsulation & Decapsulation of Shared Secert using MASQ KEM APIs

-### MASQ DS Demo (coming soon)
+### MASQ DS Demo `demo_masq_ds`:
+- Generate Keypair to sign the message
+- Sign the message
+- Verify the message and signature using MASQ DS API

 ## **License**
 See [LICENSE](LICENSE).
 Copyright © Quantropi, Inc

-Refer to documentation site for more general information about SEQUR, QEEP and PQRND APIs as well as QiSpace REST API.
+Refer to documentation site for more general information about SEQUR, QEEP and PQRND APIs, MASQ APIs as well as QiSpace REST API.